-Today I’m going to show you five proven ways for how to make money on LinkedIn.
+Let’s discover five proven ways for how to make money on LinkedIn.
+I’ve tested these myself on my LinkedIn audience of over 21K.

 Making money on LinkedIn all starts with having something to sell.
 That could be your own product or service, or someone else’s.